 The Bank's Tier I capital will consist of Common Equity Tier I and Additional Tier I capital.
-Common Equity Tier 1 (CET1) capital must be at least 5.5% of risk-weighted assets (RWAs) i.e. for credit risk + market risk + operational risk on an ongoing basis and Additional Tier I capital can be a maximum of 1.5%, thus making total Tier I capital to be at least 7%.
+Common Equity Tier I (CET1) capital must be at least 5.5% of risk-weighted assets (RWAs) i.e. for credit risk + market risk + operational risk on an ongoing basis and Additional Tier I capital can be a maximum of 1.5%, thus making total Tier I capital to be at least 7%.

 In addition to the minimum Common Equity Tier 1 capital of 5.5% of RWAs, banks are also required to maintain a capital conservation buffer (CCB) of 2.5% of RWAs in the form of Common Equity Tier 1 capital which would be fully implemented as on October 01, 2021.
-In terms of the RBI guidelines the CCB required as on March 31, 2021 is 1.875% of RWA.
+In terms of the RBI quidelines the CCB required as on March 31 2023 is 2 50% of RWA

-Bank's Tier I Capital comprises of interest free funds provided by from Head Office, Statutory reserves and retained earnings and net of carried forward losses.
+Bank's Tier I Capital comprises of interest free funds provided by from Head Office, Statutory reserves and retained earnings.
 The book values of goodwill, intangible assets and deferred tax assets and other regulatory adjustments are deducted in arriving at CET1 capital.